checkly/docs.checklyhq.com/site/content/guides/puppeteer-to-playwright.md

 Puppeteer's `page.setViewport` becomes `page.setViewportSize` in Playwright.

+### Typing

+While puppeteer's `{{< newtabref  href="https://playwright.dev/docs/api/class-page#page-type" title="page.type" >}}` is available in Playwright and still handles fine-grained keyboard events, Playwright adds `{{< newtabref  href="https://playwright.dev/docs/api/class-page#page-fill" title="page.fill" >}}` specifically for filling and clearing forms.

 ### Cookies

-With Puppeteer cookies are handled at the page level; with Playwright you manipulate them at the Browser Context level.
+With Puppeteer cookies are handled at the page level; with Playwright you manipulate them at the BrowserContext level.

 The old...